patrickgramatowski/habluhablu_gem/README.md

 ### Usage

-Generate file for a specific language using `hablu <language>` command.
+Generate file for a specific language using `habluhablu -language <language>` command.

 ### Development